genoma/vim-g/README.md

 # INFORMATIONS

-This setup has been tested with Vim compiled from source with **Python** support, latest iTerm2 nigtly build and standard OS X Maveriks Terminal app.
+This setup has been tested with Vim compiled from source with **Python** support, latest iTerm2 nigtly build  or standard OS X Maveriks Terminal app, and MacVim.

 ## BASIC STEPS